zdravkov/kendo-docs/getting-started/mobile/mvvm.md

 ---
-nav_title: MVVM Integration
+title: MVVM Integration
-title: Documentation guide for Kendo MVVM framework in a mobile application
+page_title: Documentation guide for Kendo MVVM framework in a mobile application
 description: How to start using Kendo MVVM in a mobile app.
 Learn how to bind the mobile widget's configuration options and manage them through a view model.
 ---